Prediction of trending topics using ANFIS and deterministic models: Numerical Applications

 Since the Nelder-Mead algorithm is a direct method, it has the important advantage that no information about the gradient is needed \cite{bib:nongradstandord}. \texttt{fminsearch} does not allow to f\/ind global minima for any initial point, thus, we had to start suff\/iciently close to the global minimum.
 Finding the global minimum is equivalent to finding the best fitting SIRS model for the real data.
 After manually changing the initial parameters, we found that for $\alpha_0=0.7$, $\beta_0=0.5$, $\omega=40$, we obtained the optimum parameters, shown in Table \ref{table:parametrosSIRSgot} in 9.527718 seconds.

 In Figure \ref{fig:sirsgot} the f\/itting quality is compared to the real data.
-It can be seen in this figure that the spreaders provided by the SIRS have constant amplitude, however, the amplitude of the real data oscilations increases through time.
+It can be seen in this figure that the spreaders provided by the $SIRS$ have constant amplitude, however, the amplitude of the real data oscilations increases through time.
 Therefore, the f\/itting quality was not the best.

-To provide a good f\/itting for this complex curve the estimated number of spreaders was considered as a possible input, as it is shown in Table \ref{tab:corrgot}, which displays the distance between Mallows' $C_p$ and the number of parameters.
+To provide a good general f\/itting for this complex curve, the estimated number of spreaders was considered as a possible input, as it is shown in Table \ref{tab:corrgot}, which displays the distance between Mallows' $C_p$ and the number of parameters.

-Time, spreaders (SIRS), and stifflers (SIRS) were used as input variables for ANFIS.
+Time, spreaders ($SIRS$), and stifflers (SIRS) were used as input variables for ANFIS.
 After many simulations, the best model was obtained with the outstandingly low amount of four epochs, with three Gaussian MFs (just like the \textquotedblleft Gangnam Style'' example), and constant output (see Figure \ref{fig:gotfis}).
 In this experiment, the overfitting problem appears, this is because ANFIS was trained with few data points compared to its great number of parameters \cite{bib:anderson}, which will increase depending on the amount of input variables and MFs (see \cite{bib:chiang1995} for details).
 As it can be seen in Figure \ref{fig:gotfis}(a), the Epochs were limited to only four, because otherwise, the overfitting would have been greater.
 It is expected to be an evident difference between training and check error because of the lack of data found on the peaks (see Figure \ref{fig:gotfis}(c)).
 We believe that a more accurate deterministic model that fits the spreaders dataset can be found.
 If so, the relation between the simulations and the real data will make it easier for a much simpler network to avoid overfitting while providing an accurate model.

 This result shows that f\/itting models for even more complex behaviors such as periodicity with nonconstant amplitude can be found, using the procedure proposed in this paper.
-In this case, a delayed differential equations-based model provided a good estimation of unknown variables, and with the help of fuzzy rules (generated by ANFIS) we could f\/ind a better f\/itting model for the spreaders.
+In this case, a delayed differential equations-based model provided a good estimation of unknown variables, and with the help of fuzzy rules (generated by ANFIS) we could f\/ind an appropriate general curve for the spreaders.